boystrange/ProgramVerification/src/Chapter/Connectives.lagda.md

     bottom : ⊥
     bottom = bottom

-All the recursive functions we have defined until now are *terminating* because there is an argument that becomes *structurally smaller* from an application of the function to its recursive invocation.
+All the recursive functions we have defined until now are verified by Agda to be *terminating* because there is an argument that becomes *structurally smaller* from an application of the function to its recursive invocation.
 Structural recursion applies to a large family of functions, but some of them (e.g. [division]({% link pages/Chapter.Division.md %}) or [quick sort]({% link pages/Chapter.QuickSort.md %})) cannot be easily formulated in this way.
 We will see a general technique for having these functions